snaterave/challenge-2/README.md

-# Frontend Mentor - Blog preview card solution
+# Frontend Mentor - QR code component

 This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H?ref=challenge-roadmap).
 ## Table of contents